NEW

 Bizzabo didn't switch because Highspot was 'bad.'
 They switched because they hit the ceiling of what storage architecture can deliver.
 When enablement lives in a portal, adoption is a constant fight.
 When activation lives in the workflow, adoption is automatic.

 Five Readiness Levers.
+One Activation System.

 Storage fixes one problem: "Where's the file?"
 Activation fixes five constraints that actually determine revenue.